Azure for Cloud Insights

 Create an Azure App Registration for Inventory Monitoring

-For the Inventory Monitoring integration, create an app registration (aka service principal) and assign a custom role to it.
+For the Inventory Monitoring integration, create an app registration (also known as a service principal) and assign a custom role to it.
 This role grants the service principal the necessary permissions to interact with Azure resources and perform the required monitoring tasks.
 Then, set the scope to the subscription you wish to monitor.
 If you have multiple subscriptions you want to monitor, consider setting the scope to the management group level, which aggregates the subscriptions (for instructions, see CLI Instructions for Management Groups).

 For more information about assigning custom roles, see Azure custom roles.
 For more information about the permissions granted to ThousandEyes via the service principal, see Understand Azure role definitions: Actions and Azure permissions for Networking.
 These permissions are listed as "Actions" in step 3 of CLI Instructions for Setting Up Azure Inventory Monitoring.